 Beth's expert tip: This is a virtual shop with goods available online but private consults are available.

-Voodoo Authentica is ran by practitioners of the art of Voodoo.
-Located in the heart of the French Quarter, Voodoo Authentica sells voodoo dolls, potion oils and gris gris bags (a type of voodoo amulet).
+Voodoo Authentica is run by practitioners of the art of Voodoo.
+Located in the heart of the French Quarter, Voodoo Authentica sells Voodoo dolls, potion oils and gris-gris bags (a type of Voodoo amulet).
 Since the owners are skilled in the practice, they also offer rituals, readings and consultations.
 Whether or not you believe in this ancient sorcery, the entertainment value of one of these readings is unquestionable.
-The shop itself is like a temple, offering private Rituals, consultations, special events services, a variety of voodoo dolls, Gris Gris Bags, spells and potions.
+The shop itself is like a temple, offering private Rituals, consultations, special events services, a variety of Voodoo dolls, Gris Gris Bags, spells and potions.
 Definitely worth a stop for the curious, the shop's been a fixture in the Quarter since 1996.

 Recommended for Voodoo Shops because: The shop's central location in the French Quarter makes this an easy stop for the curious.

 New Orleans Voodoo is one of the oldest and most distinct centerpieces of its culture, and the Island of Salvation Botanica offers a unique window into the history and ideology behind the practice.
 The proprietor of this vibrant establishment, Sallie Ann Glassman, is one of the few American-initiated priestesses of the Haitian Vodou order.
 A wide variety of Voodoo novelties are available here, many of which have been handcrafted by Glassman herself.
 The shop carries a small but thorough amount of spiritual supplies, plus a good selection of books, including tomes by the owner, who aims to make a believer out of you.

 Recommended for Voodoo Shops because: This Voodoo shop is also a cultural stop at the Healing Center just across from the St. Roch Market.